evansbenj/SulaRAD/9_phylogeny.md

 $count=0;
 ```

-Here is a cooler script that converts the same tab delimited file to an interleaved nexus file with the entire dataset in it:
+Here is a cooler script that converts the same tab delimited file to an interleaved nexus file with the entire dataset in it (21_tab_to_interleave_nexus.pl):

 ```
 #!/usr/bin/env perl